 It shows how much interest you have in doing your work and staying sharp and diligent.

-Volunteer works helps you to stay busy, and fills in the employment gap and also increases your personal and professional network during job search.
+Volunteer works help you to stay busy, and fills in the employment gap and also increases your personal and professional network during the job search.

 How to Put Church Volunteer Work on Resume:

 Volunteer church services can be an excellent way to add volunteer experiences when you do not have any other relevant volunteering experiences to mention.
 A few things to be noted when mentioning best volunteer work for resume,

 1. Include only experiences in your resume that are relevant to your goal or to the position that you are applying for.